Skip to main content

 Reviewed by Min Hui (MOE-Registered Educator)

 Watercolour classes in Singapore teach the foundational techniques of water-based painting — wet-on-wet washes, dry brush detail, colour layering (glazing), lifting, and masking — in structured sessions with qualified art instructors.
-Watercolour is one of the most popular painting mediums for beginners because it is portable, produces luminous results, and teaches valuable lessons about planning and spontaneity in art.
+At Art by Ancourage, watercolour is one of the most popular painting mediums for beginners because it is portable, produces luminous results, and teaches valuable lessons about planning and spontaneity in art.

 As a LASALLE College of the Arts trained instructor at Art by Ancourage, I teach watercolour as one of the core mediums in both Painting Classes and Explorative Art Classes.
 The National Arts Council of Singapore supports arts education as essential for holistic development, and watercolour is an ideal medium for building foundational painting skills.
 Many students begin their painting journey with watercolour before expanding into acrylic and oil.